 Remember to wash and dry ahead of time – the combination of sweat and bacteria that can proliferate in a dark and unventilated area of the body should be rinsed clean before removing hair.

 Finally, the Legs

 There are no hard-and-fast rules about how your leg hair should look.
 Just be mindful of the fact that trimming it too short will result in stubble-like growth, which could be quite uncomfortable against the fabric of your pants.

 Most men have moderate to high hair density on their legs.
 If you do, move the groomer in an upward direction, from the bottom of your legs to the top.
 Going against the direction the hair grows will lift it up and into the path of the trimmer blades, for a faster, more efficient trim.

 Avoid undue pressure when moving the groomer against your shins – the combination of thin skin and the close proximity of the shin bone can cause this area to be quite sensitive.

-If you experienced any skin irritation, apply a soothing moisturizer or balm, and next time, apply less pressure – the groomer should glide across the skin, while the blades do the work.
-Happy trimming!
+If you experienced any skin irritation, apply a soothing moisturizer or balm post shaver, apply less pressure – or better, use a sensitive skin shaving gel with a waterproof trimmer like one of our best body groomer recommendations -the Philips Series 5000 Body groomer.
+This will allow the groomer to glide across the skin, while the blades do the work without causing discomfort.